ModyQyW/fabric/docs/guide/linter/eslint.md

 });
 ```

 In addition to passing Boolean values, you can also pass configuration items directly.
+This will be treated as enabling the configuration and the passed-in configuration item will be used.

 ```javascript
 // eslint.config.js with "type": "module" in package.json